Vanege/esperanto-frequency-list-tekstaro/README.md

 ## Transformations

 1) `EO 15000 Tekstaro` contains the most common Esperanto words from the wiktionary page, in an easy to copy and compute format.
 2) `EO 15000 Tekstaro filtered with ESPDIC` contains the same words, but only those who have an entry in ESPDIC.
-This is to further clean-up the list from proper names.
+This is to further clean-up the list from proper names and to remove compound words that are overly represented in the corpus.
 3) `EO 15000 Tekstaro filtered with ESPDIC with English translation` is the same as the previous document, but with English translations directly included.
 Format: `Esperanto word : English translation 1, English translation 2`

 ## License